BIGJRA/BIGJRA.github.io/reborn.md

 # Episode 15: Never After

 Head back outside.
-Before we proceed with the story, we've actually only seen like 30% of the massive three-mountain complex; much more of it is now accessible thanks to Waterfall.
+Before we proceed with the story, there's some more mountain action we can do.
+We've actually only seen like 30% of the massive three-mountain complex; much more of it is now accessible thanks to Waterfall.
 So, I will cover that in the next section.

 ## Mountain Range Waterfallin'